COM 102 Orientation to the Communication & Media Arts Major 1 SH

 COM 162 Interpersonal Communication 3 SH

 Working from the assumption that the basis of a meaningful existence is the ability to engage in gratifying and ethical relationships with others, this class examines the complex nature of face-to-face interaction.
 Course lectures, readings, and discussions consider the nature of communication, reality, language, and nonverbal communication and relationships.
 Class activities focus on improving awareness and understanding of the communication of oneself and others; and providing the skills necessary to make conscious choices about how to present one’s self and interact with others.
 Every semester.
-Competency: Oral Communication.
+General Education: Oral Communication.

 COM 163 Introduction to Communication Skills 3 SH

 This course is a survey of the discipline of human communication.
 The areas covered include interpersonal, small group, public, mediated, intercultural, and organizational communication.
 Readings and discussions will consider the perspectives taken by communication researchers and well as the nature of the questions they ask in their efforts to understand our social world.
 The course also considers what skills are necessary to achieve ethical communicative competence in each of these areas.
 General Education: Humanities/Communication; Competency: Oral Communication.

 COM 190 Introduction to Mass Communication 3 SH

 This course focuses on the impact of mass communication on culture.
 Topics include a survey of the development of modern communications technologies and media and some of the legal and social issues which emerged with and because of them.
 General Education: Humanities/Communication.

 COM 200 Language and Communication 3 SH

 The role of language as central feature of the communication process will be explored by examining the development and the nature of language.
 Particular emphasis will be placed upon the analysis of language in interpersonal communication.
 Spring semester.
 Prerequisite: COM 160 or 161 or 162 or 163.
 General Education: Humanities/Communication.